grafana/grafana-operator/docs/docs/proposals/006-ssl-specification-in-grafanaexternal.md

 ## Proposal

 This document proposes to extend the Grafana CRD external block to add a block with tls information.
 In this block, we will find:
-- `caBundle`: This block will contain the name of the secret where the CA bundle is currently stored.
-To do this, we could use the `*v1.SecretKeySelector` mechanism already used in the Grafana CRD. (facultative - default: empty)
+- `certSecretRef`: This block will contains the name of a secret which will contained certificates based on the `kubernetes.io/tls` format (e.g. `ca.crt`, `tls.crt` and `tls.key`).
+This secret can contains only `ca.crt` or `tls.crt` and `tls.key` at the same time.
+Both solution are not mutually exclusive.
 - `insecureSkipVerify`: Disable the server certificate check (facultative - default: false)
-- `cert`: A certificate that can be used to authenticate the request to the response server (mandatory when `key` is defined - default: empty)
-- `key`: The key associated with the certificate declared in `cert_pem` field (mandatory when `cert` is defined - default: empty)

 The tls block should be facultative.
 However, if the tls block is set, at least of it subfield should be present.